The Worlds Largest Annual Indoor Show

 Her Majesty Queen Elizabeth II is a patron of the Royal Nova Scotia International Tattoo.
 We are grateful of her tremendous support.

-The Lt.
-Gov. is a honorary patron of the Royal Nova Scotia International Tattoo.
-His Honour Brigadier-General The Honourable J.J.
-Grant CMM, ONS, CD (Ret'd) shows continued support to the organisation year after year.
+The Lieutenant Governor is a honorary patron of the Royal Nova Scotia International Tattoo.
+His Honour The Honourable Arthur LeBlanc, ONS, QC, shows continued support to the organisation.

 Coat of Arms